fortnite fnbr-31-00-c5s4-social-gameplay-logo-shot3-1920x1080-1920x1080-553f8ebbd67e_Crop

 What is Fortnite, how does it work?

-Master H is right, Fortnite is an online multiplayer shooting game that involves strategy and team work for survival.
-Its most popular mode is Battle Royale, where the aim is to be the last one standing out of 100 players who are ‘dropped’ onto an island.
+Master H is right, Fortnite is an online game that involves strategy and team work for survival.
+Its most popular mode is Battle Royale, a multiplayer shooting game where the aim is to be the last one standing out of 100 players who are ‘dropped’ onto an island.
 You collect loot, use a map to explore and hide, and you can regenerate players who have been ‘eliminated’.
 A storm forces the map to get smaller and smaller as the game continues forcing players together.

 There are different game modes and experiences to choose from.
 While Fortnite is a competitive game, it uses pro-social systems to encourage players to co-operate towards a common goal.